mint-metrics/mojito-website/docs/intro.md

 You don't exactly need Snowplow Analytics to use Mojito.
 You can also track experiments to wherever you like, via a custom storage adapter.
 E.g. To Google Tag Manager, Adobe etc.

 You can even [hook Mojito Delivery up to Google Optimize's reports for free](https://mintmetrics.io/web-analytics/track-your-optimizely-vwo-tests-inside-google-optimize/).

+## Server-side and app split testing

+Currently we support only front-end JavaScript experimentation through our **Delivery** module.
+Until we build out an SDK for apps and server-side code, we support experiments on these platforms through our **Storage** and **Analytics** componenets.

+## Using modules independently

+The modular structure makes it easy to use components of Mojito independently of one another.
+We often use Mojito components individually when:

+1. Existing SaaS tool like Optimizely, VWO or Convert.com is implemented as a **Delivery** mechanism: Track experiments into [Storage](snowplow-storage-intro) and [Analytics](r-analytics-intro) reports
+2. Existing **Storage** target and **Analytics** reports, such as Google Optimize are being used: Build and launch experiments from Git/CI with [Mojito's JS split testing library](js-delivery-intro)

 ## Credits